-Supply and demand is a difficult thing to measure if you don’t have a forecast set up.
-Your customers are fickle so will not hesitate to seek services or products else where if you cannot provide.
-Having an insight into how much stock you’re holding in real-time and knowing when busy spells are likely to occur is going to dramatically reduce customer disappointment.
+Knowing how much stock you’re holding in real-time and when busy spells are likely to occur is going to dramatically reduce customer disappointment.
 It’s great for inventory management: you’ll no longer be holding too much stock, nor short as your forecast can tell you when this level rises or falls.

 5. Achieve sustainable growth

-You can ensure you’ll have enough income per month to match a higher rent, or perhaps invest in a one-off payment for new kit without it affecting your bottom line.
-You’ll never miss a beat with your overspending either as, since conception, FUTRLI alerts have been upgraded.
+Also, Futrli alerts have recently been upgraded.
 In-app or email notifications will let you know if you’re ever close to limits or similar.
 Learn more about alerts, and how to leverage their power.

 6. Get an edge on your competition

-Because the transition to the cloud and it’s various functions is a surprisingly slow one, the chances are your immediate competitors aren’t on it yet – especially if you’re a small business.
+The chances are, your immediate competitors aren’t using the cloud yet – especially if you’re an SME.
 While the business around the corner from you might be offering similar products, they can’t identify any of the issues we’ve covered above.

 Teaming up with a Management Accountant will also see you start thinking outside the box, and more about what’s around the corner.
 Helping you strategise to meet your goals – and helping you achieve them – is a surefire way of you creating a killer business strategy, which will almost certainly guide you to success.